Lake Eleanor: History

 An archeological survey done of the valley in 1985 while the reservoir was drained for maintenance provided evidence of prehistoric occupation of the valley.
 Due to the limited time of the study and the nature of working in the sediment of a reservoir, the extent of occupation was unable to be assessed.

-Settlement of Lake Eleanor valley by Europeans began in the mid 1800s.
+Settlement of Lake Eleanor valley by Europeans began in the mid-1800s.
 In the late 1800s, two homestead patents were taken out in the valley, one by Hermann Wolfe on the south shore and another by Horace J. Kibbe on the north shore, which he occupied until 1913.

 Dam construction

 The current lake was formed in 1918 by damming Eleanor Creek as part of the Hetch Hetchy Reservoir system, constructed to supply water and power to the city of San Francisco.
 The original smaller, natural lake was also named "Eleanor" after the daughter of Josiah Whitney, leader of the California Geological Survey in the 1860s.

 Lake Eleanor Dam (National ID # CA00121) stands as a concrete multiple arch dam with a height of 68 ft and a length of 1260 ft.
 This first stage of the Hetch Hetchy project was built for year-round hydroelectric power generation, which was then sold to help finance construction of the larger O'Shaughnessy Dam, completed in 1923.

 That dams were planned for a valley in Yosemite National Park caused significant opposition.
 One of the most potent opponents was the Sierra Club and its founding President, John Muir.
-After two vetoes by Teddy Roosevelt, on December 19, 1913, Woodrow Wilson signed the Raker Act permitting construction.
+After two vetoes by Theodore Roosevelt, on December 19, 1913, Woodrow Wilson signed the Raker Act permitting construction.
 It began in 1914.

 The remote location dictated the use of an unusual multiple-arch structure here.
 It dramatically minimized the amount of concrete used in comparison with a gravity dam.
 Even more unusual, the concrete arches were elliptical rather than circular, the only multiple-arch dam ever built this way.
 Chief designer for the San Francisco Board of Public Works Michael O'Shaughnessy, along with hydraulic structural engineer R.P.
 McIntosh, were primarily responsible for the design.

 Still owned and operated by the city of San Francisco, the lake now provides opportunities for angling, hiking, and camping.